Scaffolding Accident Claim Results in Five-Figure Settlement

-The claimant, a 29-year-old man, received £75,000 for the osteochondral fracture to his talus bone sustained whilst he was working as a roofer in April 2010.
-He suffered an osteochondral lesion which required arthroscopic debridement, was precluded from heavy, physical work relying heavily on his right ankle, and was expected to develop symptomatic arthrosis.
+A 29-year-old man, received £75,000 after he fractured his ankle whilst working as a roofer in April 2012.
+He suffered an osteochondral lesion which required arthroscopic debridement, was prevented from heavy, physical work relying heavily on his right ankle, and was expected to develop symptomatic arthrosis.

-Employer’s Liability: On April 10, 2012, the claimant (C) was working as a roofer for the defendant (D) on scaffolding at a university campus.
+Employer’s Liability: On April 10, 2012, the claimant was working as a roofer on scaffolding at a university campus.
 He was walking along the scaffolding when his right foot went down a gap in the wooden planks causing him to trip and fall, fracturing his right ankle.

-C sustained an injury and brought an action against the D alleging that it was liable for the safety of the scaffolding under the Construction (Health, Safety and Welfare) Regulations 1996.
+The man sustained a severe ankle injury and brought a claim against his employer alleging that they were liable for the safety of the scaffolding under the Construction (Health, Safety and Welfare) Regulations 1996.
+Liability was admitted.

-Injuries: C sustained an osteochondral fracture to the talus bone in his right ankle.
+Injuries: the man sustained an osteochondral fracture to the talus bone in his right ankle.

 Effects: The medical expert initially predicted a full recovery after two years following the accident.
-However, C required an MRI scan 12 months after the accident as his symptoms had not resolved and it was painful for him to walk.
-The MRI scan confirmed C was suffering from an osteochondral lesion to the lateral aspect of his talus which would require arthroscopic debridement.
+However, the man required an MRI scan 12 months after the accident as his symptoms had not resolved and it was painful for him to walk.
+The MRI scan confirmed he was suffering from an osteochondral lesion to the lateral aspect of his talus which would require arthroscopic debridement.

-C was absent from work for six months as he could not work due to his injury as it was painful to walk.
-C required assistance from his girlfriend for three months with domestic duties and was unable to drive for five months.
-Following the arthroscopic surgery to his ankle C required 10 sessions of physiotherapy, additional time off work and assistance from his girlfriend.
+The man was absent from work for six months as he could not work due to his injury as it was painful to walk.
+He required assistance from his girlfriend for three months with domestic duties and was unable to drive for five months.
+Following the arthroscopic surgery to his ankle, the claimant required 10 sessions of physiotherapy, additional time off work and assistance from his girlfriend.

-Prognosis: C was unable to return to running or playing football and would be precluded from heavy, physical work relying heavily on his right ankle, such as working on a building site or scaffolding.
+Prognosis: The man was unable to return to running or playing football and would be precluded from heavy, physical work relying heavily on his right ankle, such as working on a building site or scaffolding.

 Out of Court Settlement: £75,000 total damages